Vladimir Gil: Capture and defection to Nazi Germany

-The 229th Rifle Division, at the time assigned to the Stavka reserve, was stationed to the Dnieper River in June 1941.
+The 229th Rifle Division, at the time assigned to the Stavka reserve, was stationed on the Dnieper River in June 1941.
 It was surrounded near Talachyn, and Gil was captured 16 July 1941 near Bogushevsk and sent to Oflag 68.
 Gil later alleged that he had been wounded when he was captured, but his German documentation states that he was healthy when he was captured.
 He became the commandant of the Russian prisoners at the camp, where inmates lived in very poor conditions and suffered a typhus outbreak.
-By April 1942, only 2000 of the original 60,000 inmates at the camp remained.
+By April 1942, only 2,000 of the original 60,000 inmates at the camp remained.

 In autumn 1941, Gil initiated the creation of the anti-Bolshevik "Russian National People's Party", to be supervised by SS-Sturmbannführer Hans Shindowski, head of the local Sicherheitsdienst (SD) office.
 Its members were 25 former Red Army officers who had previously been selected by the SD for sabotage operations.
 A group from the party were sent to a training camp near Breslau and a month-long study inside Germany at the beginning of 1942.
 On 20 April 1942, the party reformed as the Union of Russian Nationalists (BSRN), still under Gil's leadership.

-On 1 May 1942, 100 Russian prisoners of war, 90 officers and 10 enlisted men, joined the BSRN were released from prison and dressed in Czech uniforms.
+On 1 May 1942, 100 Russian prisoners of war (90 officers and 10 enlisted men) joined the BSRN.
+They were released from prison and dressed in Czech uniforms.
 Former Red Army officers were reduced in rank to basic infantry platoon members.
 Accompanied by SD officers, they were moved to Parczew and Lublin for training.
 After three weeks, the unit received the name "Druzhina" and was assigned to hunting Jews and Polish GL partisans in the same area.
 By the end of summer 1942, the Druzhina had become a brigade-strength unit.
 Gil at this time took the pseudonym Radionov, the surname of his mother's mother.

 Late in August 1942 the Druzhina Brigade was sent to Smolensk to guard a former city prison.
 The next month, they arrived at Bykhaw, near Mogilev, and participated in anti-partisan activities throughout the area.
 150 German and Byelorussian policemen were assigned to the unit while it was in Mogilev.
 Erich von dem Bach-Zelewski praised the unit's actions in Mogilev his diaries.
-The effectiveness of the Druzhina Brigade has been questioned by historians since the Second World War.
+The effectiveness of the Druzhina Brigade has been questioned by historians since the war.